 Coronavirus: how do we become immune to diseases like COVID-19?

-COVID-19: how to use pharmacies during the coronavirus pandemic
+COVID-19: how you can contribute to the fight against coronavirus

 Use Patient's coronavirus checker tool if you have any symptoms of fever or a new cough.
 Until you have used the tool and been advised what action to take, please stay at home and avoid contact with other people.